IOC call with Chinese tennis star Peng raises more questions - WHIZ News

 Concerns about the censoring of her post and her subsequent disappearance from public view grew into a furor, drawing comments from tennis greats like Roger Federer, Rafael Nadal, Naomi Osaka, Serena Williams, and Martina Navratilova.

 All the while, news of her allegations was blacked out at home.
-CNN reported that its signal in China had been blocked around reporting on Peng.
+CNN reported that its signal in China had been blocked during reporting on Peng.

 A search for her name Monday on Weibo, one of China’s leading social media platforms, produced only a few posts, and none that refer to the sexual assault allegation or the questions about her whereabouts.